 ,,,

-NOTE ON FINISHING: Emery boards shape can smooth rough edges and/or round off corners; for the most part I've used my craft knife with a new blade to cut apart sections, sort of rocking it slowly back and forth.
-A small hobby saw can be useful, as well as fingernail cutters, at various stages.
+Emery boards can shape and smooth rough edges and/or round off corners; for the most part I've used my craft knife with a new blade to cut apart sections, sort of rocking it slowly back and forth.
+A small hobby saw can be useful, as well as fingernail cutters at various stages.

 Adding a drop or two of white paint to any of your acrylics will soften the look, which I prefer for this small scale.
 I use a golden oak stain on anything that I want to give a patina.
 Washes work well for aging.